 At ACE, an initiative has been implemented to bolster the work values and performance of its teaching staff.
 Recognizing the role of work values in shaping a conducive teaching environment, the school has invested in targeted professional development programs.
 These programs are designed to cultivate values such as autonomy, collaboration, and adaptability, which are deemed essential for fostering excellence in teaching.
 Despite the support provided, teachers find themselves amid challenges in strengthening their work values to enhance their teaching performance.

 Being one of the members in the ACE community, the researchers deem it essential to delve into the work values and performance of teachers within the institution.
 The researchers contend that gaining insights into the teachers' perspectives, practices, and professional values would significantly enhance the overall effectiveness of the school's teaching and learning processes.
 Despite existing studies on work values and performance conducted globally, there remains a limited body of research specifically addressing the experiences of basic education teachers in this domain.
 Consequently, the findings of this investigation are poised to fill this gap and make a valuable contribution to the broader knowledge base in the field of teaching and professional performance.

+You need research objectives to guide your study

 Statement of the Problem